rs933/how_internet_works/readme.txt

 Des: In this page, tried to demonstrate http and https.
 And showed the main difference between http and https.
 Added diagram to explain them.

+5. ip_address_router_packet.html
+Des: Explained details about IP address, router, packet and how the intereact in a internet zone.